The world´s first subway

 The tube under the Thames

-150 years ago the world's first underground transport tunnel opened in London: the Tower Subway.
+It was the world's first underground transport tunnel: the Tower Subway.
 A rail car shuttled back and forth under the river between the banks of the Thames - a much admired technical innovation in 1870.
 Even though the narrow iron tube was only used for a few months, it set a milestone in the history of transport.

 Seven years earlier, the Metropolitan Railway had opened, connecting Paddington and King's Cross stations with central London and leading through a brick tunnel.
 But the Tower Subway was the first purpose-built underground transportation tunnel and thus started a new era of the transportation.